programandala-net/solo-forth/README.md

 ## Documentation

-The \<doc\> directory contains one version of the manual for every supported DOS, EPUB, HTML and PDF formats.
+The \<doc\> directory contains one version of the manual for every supported DOS, in EPUB, HTML and PDF formats.
 The manuals are built automatically from the sources and other files.
 At the moment they contain a description of the Forth system, the basic information required to use it and a complete glossary with cross references.